Teaching Quantum Computing through Lab-Integrated Learning: Bridging Conceptual and Computational Understanding: Instructional Design

 The course followed a lab-integrated learning model in which lectures and labs were closely connected.
 Each week included one 80-minute lecture and one 80-minute lab session.
 Lectures introduced key ideas and demonstrated important algorithms and principles.
 Labs provided guided opportunities for students to apply, test, and extend those ideas.
 This structure enabled conceptual understanding and computational skills to develop in parallel.

 To make the course accessible, instruction began with QWLA, which allowed students to explore foundational concepts such as superposition, measurement, and entanglement using intuitive, code-based representations.
 Initially, quantum states were introduced as Python dictionaries that mapped basis states to amplitudes, providing a simple and concrete way to reason about superposition and measurement without requiring matrix algebra.
 This representation helped students visualize state transformations and probabilities in a familiar programming context.
 After students became comfortable with these behaviors, the course transitioned to IBM Qiskit, which served as the main platform for designing algorithms, building circuits, and running experiments.
 This progression allowed students to move from informal reasoning to formal implementation, connecting conceptual learning with practical skill development.
+While this progression was designed to reduce early cognitive load, Sec.~\ref{sec:lessons} reflects on the trade-offs introduced by transitioning between frameworks.

 Each lab was explicitly aligned with the concepts introduced in the corresponding lecture.
 For example, after covering entanglement and measurement correlations, students built and tested Bell-state circuits, analyzed measurement results, and explored the effects of noise and decoherence.
 These lab activities served as formative checkpoints that helped students connect code and circuits with quantum behavior.